 Another positive aspect of making short “public service announcement” clips is that the length lends itself to repetition without sacrificing instructional time.
 If a particular class is having trouble with a procedure, I can show the video at the start of each period until they get it down.
 “If I have to watch Moss explain the pencil sharpener one more time…” You’re gonna what?
 Use the pencil sharpener correctly?
 Sounds good to me!

 So, while the “virtual me” is entertaining my kids for 90 seconds with a reminder about oil pastels, I now have a few precious moments of free time in my art room.
-This is an ideal time to distribute paint, pass back projects, or set up for a demonstration.
-Or, you could use those 90 seconds to read about the AOE Flipping the Art Room online course, because it was hugely helpful for me, and I highly recommend it.
+This is an ideal time to distribute paint, pass back projects, or set up a demonstration.

 What areas of your classroom management would you “flip”?